 Graduate job – These are positions aimed at recent graduates (i.e. those who have a degree).
 Often the word ‘graduate’ will be in the job title, if not in the job description.

 Graduate scheme – A structured programme that combines working and training, targeted at recent graduates.
 They allow graduates to experience many aspects of both the role and the organisation as a whole, over a period of anything from 3 months to 3 years.
-See yesterday’s blog ‘What is a Graduate Scheme?’
+See our blog ‘What is a Graduate Scheme?’

 Graduate market (labour market) – This is a broad term used to mean everything to do with how many graduate jobs are out there, what employers are looking for, what recruitment trends there are and so on.